California red-sided garter snake

 The California red-sided garter snake (Thamnophis sirtalis infernalis) is a subspecies of the common garter snake.
 This slender subspecies of natricine snake is indigenous to North America and is one of three recognized subspecies of Thamnophis sirtalis found in California.
 While commonly confused with the subspecies T. s. concinnus, it is biologically part of the population of the subspecies T. s. tetrataenia, as pointed out by Boundy and Rossman (1995), but was preserved as T. s. infernalis as a neotype under ICZN code Article 75 in a 2000 decision by the International Commission on Zoological Nomenclature (ICZN) in 2000 in order to preserve the existing subspecies taxonomy.

 Most California red-sided garter snakes have a pattern of blue stripes on a black and red background.
 Their average total length is about 55 cm (22 in), with a maximum total length of about 100 cm (39 in).

+While this snake does produce venom, it is mild and not lethal to humans.
+It is relatively harmless, though may cause swelling and irritation around the bite wound.

 Description

-Thamnophis sirtalis infernalis features a basic pattern of three stripes including yellow or blue stripes over a primarily red body, with a row of black spots or blotches appearing in a stripe like pattern.
+Thamnophis sirtalis infernalis features a basic pattern of three stripes including yellow or blue stripes over a primarily red body, with a row of black spots or blotches appearing in a stripe like pattern with the ground color of the snake being dark olive to black.
+The underside is bluish gray, sometimes with dark markings.7, occasionally 8, rarely 6 or 9, upper labial scales, often with black wedges.
+10 lower labial scales.
+The rear pair of chin shields are longer than the front.
+Average of 19 scales at mid-body.
 The red can be more or less prominent depending on the specimen but appears in blotches and spots across the body and over the head.
 In some cases, the red may be less prominent, and the snake appears to be black with red markings.
 However, T. s. infernalis can be easily distinguished from the San Francisco garter snake (Thamnophis sirtalis tetrataenia), which has similar coloring, as it features red blotching and spots, rather than a single strip of red along the dorsal stripe.

 The subspecies features an orange or red head, and can vary significantly in appearance based on the geographical location of the snake.

 The California red-sided garter snake is a slender snake that is smaller and lighter than the San Francisco garter snake.
 Females typically reach 90–100 cm (35-39 inches) while males typically reach 65-75 centimeters (25-29.5), and are markedly thinner than females.
 While the recorded maximum size for T. sirtalis as a species is 137 cm (53.9 inches), it is uncommon to find a female T. s. infernalis over 100 cm (39.5 inches).

+This species has a lifespan of around 12 years.